 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Timber flooring is loose and creaking in places.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.